jbilinski/scriptops.com/_posts/2015-09-22-powercli-new-vm-from-template.md

 ---
 layout: post
-title: "PowerCLI new VM from template"
+title: PowerCLI new VM from template
 comments: true
-date: "2015-09-22"
+date: 2015-09-22
-description: "powercli new vm from template"
+description: powercli new vm from template
-keywords: "powercli, vm"
+keywords: powercli, vm
-categories: [powershell, script, interactive, reference]
+categories:
+    - powershell
+    - script
+    - interactive
+    - reference
-tags: [vm, powercli]
+tags:
+    - vm
+    - powercli
+slug: powercli-vm-template
 ---

 A reusable PowerCLI snip for creating a basic VMWare machine from template for custom requests and customers without automation.